MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate.md

 # Tutorial: Part 3 - Evaluate a custom chat application with the Azure AI Foundry SDK

-In this tutorial, you use the Azure AI SDK (and other libraries) to  evaluate and deploy the chat app you built in [Part 2 of the tutorial series](copilot-sdk-build-rag.md).
+In this tutorial, you use the Azure AI SDK (and other libraries) to  evaluate the chat app you built in [Part 2 of the tutorial series](copilot-sdk-build-rag.md).
 In this part three, you learn how to:

 > [!div class="checklist"]
 > - Create an evaluation dataset
 > - Evaluate the chat app with Azure AI evaluators
+> - Iterate and improve your app

 This tutorial is part three of a three-part tutorial.